harunk-monri/monri-sdk-docs/mobile-sdks/ios-sdk/payment-api-integration.md

 Continue following this wiki to learn how to create payment on the backend.

-### [Creating new payment on merchant's backend](https://github.com/MonriPayments/monri-ios/wiki/Payment-API-Integration#creating-new-payment-on-merchants-backend) <a href="#user-content-creating-new-payment-on-merchants-backend" id="user-content-creating-new-payment-on-merchants-backend"></a>
+### Creating new payment on merchant's backend <a href="#user-content-creating-new-payment-on-merchants-backend" id="user-content-creating-new-payment-on-merchants-backend"></a>

 This step is preferably executed when you have enough information to create customer's order.

-For simplicity we'll show example using [curl](https://curl.haxx.se/) in PHP.
+For simplicity, we'll show example using [curl](https://curl.haxx.se/) in PHP.

 To create payment on our backend you'll need: